 2. Grocery stores are an important source of healthy alternatives

-Grocery stores are stocked with a variety of fresh and minimally processed foods.
-They also have fresh produce available.
+Supermarkets are stocked with a variety of fresh and minimally processed foods.
 The likelihood that a person will opt for a healthy meal is far greater when these items are close at hand and affordable.

-When convenience stores or fast food restaurants are the only options nearby, the result is a diet skewed to unhealthy choices and inadequate nutrition.
-The lack of a local grocery store is a vital factor in the creation of a food desert.
+When fast food restaurants or tiny shops are the only nearby options, the result is a diet skewed to unhealthy choices and inadequate nutrition.
+The lack of a local supermarket is a vital factor in the creation of a food desert.

-3. Neighborhood gardens serve up fresh produce where it’s needed most
+3. Neighbourhood gardens serve up fresh produce where it’s needed most

-In some suburbs, neighborhood gardens are a way for recreational garden enthusiasts to enjoy the results of their efforts.
+In some areas, neighborhood gardens are a way for green fingered enthusiasts to enjoy the results of their efforts.
 London has the largest concentration of city farms and community gardens of any UK city.

 In food deserts, food gardens are an innovative way to bring produce to the area where it’s needed while involving the community in growing the food.
 Children learn about the vegetables they harvest and are excited to try them with their meals.

-Since it’s time consuming and there needs to be a commitment to caring for the garden, as well as a designated place for the garden, some areas are placing the community gardens at or adjacent to schools.
+Since it’s time consuming and there needs to be a commitment to caring for the garden, some areas are placing the community gardens at or adjacent to schools.
 Schools are already a meeting place, and students can learn their science experientially by working in the garden.

 4. Mobile farmer’s markets have a wide reach